 In certain indexes (such as Google My Business), any future changes to core data such as the business name or phone number may trigger the need to re-verify.
 However, you can typically edit fields like business descriptions and photos without having to go through the verification process again.

-Before we wrap up this section, if you are choosing to manual manage your citations, there are a couple of dos and don’ts you ought to be aware of:
+Before we wrap up this section, if you are choosing to manually manage your citations, there are a couple of dos and don’ts you ought to be aware of:

 - DO keep track of your listings and their statuses in a detailed spreadsheet that includes dates submitted, email/password use, status, links, and anything else you need to know to quickly find the listing again whenever necessary.